Kesavan-Hex/havoc-wiki/pages/internal/adding_device.md

 * `carrier`: If the device was released for a specific carrier, the name of that carrier.
 Remove this if not used!
 * `custom_recovery_link`: A custom recovery link in case no official recovery exists for the specific device or it doesn't work properly.
 Remove this if not used!
 * `custom_unlock_cmd`: Used if the command to unlock your device via fastboot is different than `fastboot oem unlock`.
 Remove this if not used!
-* `format_on_upgrade`: Used if the device needs to wiped on major PixelExperience version due to unfixable device specific issues.
+* `format_on_upgrade`: Used if the device needs to wiped on major Havoc-OS version due to unfixable device specific issues.
 Remove if not used!
 * `is_ab_device`: Used if the device has an A/B partition scheme.
 Remove this if not applicable to your device!
 * `is_unlockable`: Set to false if there is no official method to unlock the bootloader.
 A hint will appear on the device's overview and install page.
 If this property is not set, it defaults to `True`
-* `required_bootloader`: Specify the bootloader versions which are required to install PixelExperience.
+* `required_bootloader`: Specify the bootloader versions which are required to install Havoc-OS.
 If no special requirement exists, remove this line!
 Example:

   ```
   required_bootloader: [Version1, Version2]